ydkhatri/OneDrive/README.md

 - /Users/<USER>/Library/Logs/OneDrive/Personal
 - /Users/<USER>/Library/Logs/OneDrive/Common

-In addition to odl logs, there should be a file named ObfuscationStringMap.txt.
+In addition to odl logs, there should be a file named `ObfuscationStringMap.txt`.
 This file is needed to unobfuscate strings.
 There is usually only one of these files per OneDrive installation, either in the Personal or Business1 folder, but it is used by all odl logs.
 You will need to provide the path of this file to the script too (if it is not in the same folder as .odl files).

+In newer versions since April 2022, there might not be an ObfuscationStringMap.txt file.
+Instead you now need the `general.keystore` (in the same location) to unobfuscate strings.

 ```
 % python3 odl.py -h
-usage: odl.py [-h] [-o OUTPUT_PATH] [-s OBFUSCATIONSTRINGMAP_PATH] [-k] [-d] odl_folder
+usage: odl.py [-h] [-o OUTPUT_PATH] [-s OBFUSCATIONSTRINGMAP_PATH] [-k] [-d]
+              odl_folder

 OneDrive Log (ODL) reader